lnis-uofu/OpenFPGA/docs/source/manual/arch_lang/annotate_vpr_arch.rst

 For global port support:

-.. note:: If you choose to route the global signal through the global port network, you should set the ``--clock_modelling ideal`` when running VPR.
+.. note:: If you choose to route the global signal through the global port network, you should set the ``--clock_modeling ideal`` when running VPR.

 - ``name="<string>"`` is the port name to appear in the top-level FPGA fabric.